kennygrant/bestiary/chapter1.md

 Source code in Go is in the UTF-8 encoding.
 This means string literals you create will be UTF strings, and the source files themselves are UTF-8.
 The string type offers no such guarantees, it stores an array of bytes, but by convention it is usually UTF-8, and you should convert to Unicode at the boundaries of your app.
 For a detailed overview of the internal workings of strings in Go see this [strings overview](https://blog.golang.org/strings) on the official Go blog.

-## Declaring strings
+## Declaring strings {#declaring}

 Quotation marks in Go source code behave slightly differently from other languages.

-If you use double quotes you will get a string, and can include escape codes, like \n for newline:
+If you use double quotes you will get a string, and can include escape codes, like \n for newline but not newlines:

 ```go
 // hello is a string ending in newline
 hello := "hello\n" -> "hello\n"
 ```

-If you use back quotes escape codes will not be interpreted:
+If you use back quotes escape codes will not be interpreted, and it can contain newlines:

 ```go
 // hello is a string ending with n